-Philip is a senior intellectual property solicitor who heads up our London office.
+Philip is a Director who heads up our IP Protect litigation team and London office.

 Before joining Virtuoso Legal, Philip studied Law at Durham University and trained as a solicitor with another boutique intellectual property firm before moving to London in 2012 where he continued to specialise in intellectual property matters, with an emphasis on the technology sector.
 Philip completed the intellectual property diploma at Oxford University and guests lectures on the subject of intellectual property at a number of London Universities.